-Most properties in the urban footprint will be provided with the weekly organics service, fortnightly waste service and fortnightly recycling service at a cost of \$370.20 which is an increase of \$4.00 or 1.08%.
+Most urban domestic properties are provided with the three bin system which includes a weekly organics service, fortnightly waste service and fortnightly recycling service at a cost of \$490.70.
+Properties may elect to have larger or smaller bins for all services which will lead to different charges.